Redocly/redoc/README.md

 * `lazyRendering` - _Not implemented yet_ ~~if set, enables lazy rendering mode in ReDoc.
 This mode is useful for APIs with big number of operations (e.g. > 50).
 In this mode ReDoc shows initial screen ASAP and then renders the rest operations asynchronously while showing progress bar on the top.
 Check out the [demo](\\redocly.github.io/redoc) for the example.~~
 * `menuToggle` - if true clicking second time on expanded menu item will collapse it, default `true`.
 * `nativeScrollbars` - use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs).
-* `noAutoAuth` - do not inject Authentication section automatically.
 * `onlyRequiredInSamples` - shows only required fields in request samples.
 * `pathInMiddlePanel` - show path link and HTTP verb in the middle panel instead of the right one.
 * `requiredPropsFirst` - show required properties first ordered in the same order as in `required` array.